EPCCed/eidf-docs/docs/services/s3/s3browser.md

 # Using the EIDF S3 Browser

-The [EIDF S3 Service](./index.md) is complemented by the [EIDF S3 Browser](https://portal.eidf.ac.uk/project/s3browser/), part of the EIDF portal.
-The EIDF S3 Browser is a web-based user interface within the EIDF portal, for creating and managing buckets and uploading, downloading and deleting files.
+The [EIDF S3 Browser](https://portal.eidf.ac.uk/project/s3browser/) is part of the [EIDF S3 Service](./index.md) and offers a web-based user interface within the EIDF portal for creating and managing buckets and uploading, downloading and deleting files.

 ## Select projects